The NERSC Allocation Request Form (ERCAP)

 Choose one of:

-- DOE Base: for production-ready projects that receive direct grant support from one of the six DOE Offices of Science or whose research reflects the mission of the Office of Science.
+- DOE Base Funding: for production-ready projects that receive direct grant support from one of the six DOE Offices of Science or whose research reflects the mission of the Office of Science.
 See Eligibility and DOE Mission.

-- Education: if the project is for classroom teaching
+- Education: only if the project is for classroom teaching (and not research).

 - Startup: for PIs who wish to investigate using NERSC resources for new projects, or who wish to port or develop new codes.
-The maximum Startup awards are 15,000 Cray XT4 equivalent hours and 10,000 Storage Resource Units.
+The maximum Startup awards are 50,000 Cray XT4 equivalent hours and 15,000 Storage Resource Units (SRUs).

-- Selet the appropriate Organization Type (one of DOE Lab, Industry, Non-Profit, Other Gov Lab, Provate Lab, University).
+- An appropriate Organization Type (choose one of: DOE Lab, Industry, Non-Profit, Other Gov Lab, Private Lab, University).

-- Enter one or two lines for the organization's mailing address.
+- One or two lines for the organization's mailing address.

 - For non US organizations, enter the Province.